mmilano/SidePanelCollapse/README.md

 ## Configuration Options

-SidePanelCollapse can be initialized with custom configuration options.
+SidePanelCollapse can be initialized with custom options.
 Any options not specified will use the default value.

 ```js
     var options = {